Adama Barrow: Early life, education and career

 Barrow was born on 15 February 1965 in Mankamang Kunda, a small village near Basse Santa Su, three days before the Gambia achieved independence from the United Kingdom.
 He is the son of Mamudu Barrow and Kaddijatou Jallow.
+His father was a Mandinka, and his mother came from the Fula tribe.
 He attended the local Koba Kunda primary school, and then Crab Island Secondary School in Banjul.
 He then received a scholarship to study at the Muslim High School.
 After leaving school, he worked for Alhagie Musa Njie & Sons, a Gambian energy company, and rose through the ranks to become a sales manager.
 In the early 2000s, he moved to London where he studied for qualifications in real estate.
 Concurrently, he worked as a security supervisor at a local Argos store in order to finance his studies.
 He later described these experiences as formative, saying "Life is a process, and the UK helped me to become the person I am today.
 Working 15 hours a day builds a man."

 Barrow returned to the Gambia and in 2006, he established Majum Real Estate, and from 2006 to 2016 was the chief executive officer (CEO) of the company.
 On 12 June 2019, he received The Great Builder Super Prize award which is The Africa Road Builders Babacar Ndiaye Trophy.
 This was for his leadership in building the Senegambia Bridge.
 Barrow started his political career with the National Reconciliation Party (NRP) headed by his current Minister of Tourism and Culture, Hamat Bah together with the current Gambia Democratic Congress (GDC) leader, Mamma Kandeh.
 However, in 2007, he parted ways with the NRP and joined the UDP when Bah advised him not to contest against their former colleague Mamma Kandeh who had cross-carpeted to the ruling APRC.
 Barrow lost the election to Kandeh and maintained a low profile until his election as President of the Gambia in 2016.